LYQ1107/AgriSTL/README.md

 ## Acknowledgement

 AgriSTL is built upon [OpenSTL](https://github.com/chengtan9907/OpenSTL) and would not have been possible without the strong foundation provided by the OpenSTL project.
 We sincerely thank the authors and contributors of [OpenSTL](https://github.com/chengtan9907/OpenSTL) for building a comprehensive, modular, and highly valuable benchmark framework for spatio-temporal predictive learning.
 Their open-source effort provides the essential basis upon which AgriSTL is developed and extended toward agricultural applications.

-Without [OpenSTL](https://github.com/chengtan9907/OpenSTL), the development of AgriSTL in its current form would not have been possible.

 We also thank the original authors of the integrated temporal prediction models for their valuable open-source contributions.

 ## Contact